freebasic/fbc/FreeBASIC/readme.txt

 Credits (in alphabetic order):

-  o Abdullah Ali (voodooattack[at]hotmail.com):
-    - Fixed and finished the Windows NT DDK headers at the inc/win/ddk dir, translated by the SWIG FB wrapper.
-    - Wrote the Windows NT DDK test at the examples/Windows/ddk/driver dir.
-    - Added DLL hot-linking support to the Windows port (disabled at the moment).
+  Project members:

-  o Andre Victor T. Vicentini (av1ctor[at]yahoo.com.br) - Project Member:
+  o Andre Victor T. Vicentini (av1ctor[at]yahoo.com.br):
     - Project creator.
     - Main compiler developer.

-  o Angelo Mottola (a.mottola[at]libero.it) - Project Member:
+  o Angelo Mottola (a.mottola[at]libero.it):
     - Ported FreeBASIC to Linux; port maintainer.
     - Developer of GFXLib2.
     - Added profiling support.
     - Added built-in threads, dynlib support and I/O ports access support.
     - Made the rtlib thread-safe, besides many other runtime lib and compiler improvements.

+  o Daniel R. Verkamp (i_am_drv[at]yahoo.com):
+    - Ported FreeBASIC to DOS and Xbox; ports maintainer.
+    - Translated the Allegro headers (later replaced by the SWIG FB wrapper version).
+    - Wrote the DLL and static library automation, plus resource scripts support on Windows.
+    - Developed the VB-compatible file routines in the extended runtime library.

+  o Jeff Marshall (coder[at]execulink.com):
+    - Improved and fixed the printer support in all platforms.
+    - Added compiler tests and improved the document translator.

+  o Mark Junker (mjscod[at]gmx.de):
+    - Added support for file systems like SCR, LPTx, COM, etc.
+    - Added printer support.
+    - Developer of the FB runtime-lib extended (libfbx).
+    - Added the automated runtime-lib and compiler tests.
+    - Wrote the Windows installer scripts.
+    - Many runtime library fixes and improvements.

+  Contributors:

+  o Abdullah Ali (voodooattack[at]hotmail.com):
+    - Fixed and finished the Windows NT DDK headers at the inc/win/ddk dir, translated by the SWIG FB wrapper.
+    - Wrote the Windows NT DDK test at the examples/Windows/ddk/driver dir.
+    - Added DLL hot-linking support to the Windows port (disabled at the moment).

   o Bryan Stoeberl (b_stoeberl[at]yahoo.com):
     - Translated the OpenGL Extensions header (later replaced by the SWIG